 Par 4, 365yds (S.I.
 7)

-The fourth is a left hand slight dog-leg inspired by the 4th hole at Royal Lytham & St Annes Golf Club and gives you your first view of the Playsport complex as you head back towards the building.
+The third is a left hand slight dog-leg inspired by the 4th hole at Royal Lytham & St Annes Golf Club and gives you your first view of the Playsport complex as you head back towards the building.

 Your position from the tee shot is important as it’s possible to run out of fairway on the right hand side which slopes off steeply.
 The brave shot off the tee is down the left which will leave you with a short iron to the green however the left side of the fairway is protected by a series of bunkers as is the green.